Dental Crowns Simpsonville

 A dental crown can be made out of gold, ceramic/porcelain, zirconia, or metal alloys.
 The material that is right for you depends on the location of the tooth and your personal preference.
 Damaged teeth that are in the front of the smile are best restored with natural-looking ceramic, for example.

-What Is the Procedure for a Dental Crown?
+What is the Procedure for a Dental Crown?

 Tylan Creek Family Dentistry has invested in advanced CEREC technology.
-It stands for chairside economical restoration of esthetic ceramics, and it’s a method that allows your dentist to plan for, prepare, and place your crown -- all from the comfort of our dental office, thanks to CAD/CAM software and an in-house milling machine.
+It stands for chairside economical restoration of esthetic ceramics, and it’s a method that allows your dentist to plan for, prepare, and place your crown -- all from the comfort of our dental office thanks to CAD/CAM software and an in-house milling machine.

 First, your dentist will remove any decay or damaged tissue and reshape your tooth.
 Enough enamel is removed until it has the form of a cone, with a wider base and narrower at the top.
 A digital scan is taken of the tooth and sent to the CEREC software, where your dentist creates an electronic blueprint.
 The crown can be securely bonded on top after it’s manufactured according to your specific measurements.